hypherionmc/simple-rpc-editor/README.md

 **Please note that this editor only supports the new TOML based config files, and not the old JSON Format files**

-### Known Issues

-* The RPC Preview always shows MINECRAFT as the running game.
-The discord API does not provide a way to get the real name of the app, so I cannot do much about this!
-* Comments are removed from saved Config files -> This is a FAST-TOML limitation, and will be fixed in the future, but it's not a priority at this time

 ## Installation

-~~This app is designed to be portable, so no installation is required.
-Simply grab the latest version from the RELEASES section, unzip the file and run the app.~~

 Since the update to the new framework, only installers are available.
 I may add a workaround in the future, but for now, you need to use the installer.
 The app should auto-update as new versions release.